eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 + Collection types are multi-faceted \cite[\S5, pp. 182]{Tate2014}.
 	- When an array only has (a) concrete type, computation involving this array is efficient \cite[\S5, pp. 182]{Tate2014}
+	- Strongly typed and dynamic typing can concurrent attributes of a programming language \cite[\S5, pp. 182]{Tate2014}.
+	- Enables indexing and slices "to work in multiple dimensions"
+		\cite[\S5, pp. 182]{Tate2014}

 ##	Notes about *Julia*